Photos are available in the DATE 2024 Gallery.

 • breakthrough results, where sufficient work has been accomplished to indicate the viability of the work

 Prospective authors are invited to submit Late Breaking Results papers (2 pages and two-column format) describing original and innovative work.
-Authors should use the template provided on the DATE website, including author name and affiliation.
+Authors should use the template provided on the DATE website, with a blind submission.
+LBR submission titles must begin with “Late Breaking Results: …”.
 Accepted LBR submissions will be presented in dedicated technical sessions focussing on live interactions around the submitted work to get feedback and exchange with the DATE community.
 Please note that the Late Breaking Results deadline is not an extension of the general paper submission deadline.
-It should also be noted that accepted Late Breaking Results papers will be published in the DATE proceedings as submitted and are expected to be camera-ready.